 The population of Modoc County is one of the smallest in the state, ranking 56th among the 58 California counties, with only Sierra and Alpine counties having smaller populations.
-The 2010 Census reported 9,686 persons in Modoc County with about one-third (2,827) residing within the City of Alturas (U.S. Census Bureau 2010).
-The California Department of Finance estimates the 2017 County population at 9,488, a 15% decrease from 2016.
-The decrease was primarily due to migration out of county and deaths outnumbering births.
+The 2020 Census reports 8,700 persons in Modoc County with about one-third (2,631) residing within the City of Alturas.
+The Census estimates the 2024 County population is 8,371, over a 4% decrease.
+The decrease is primarily due to deaths outnumbering births.

-The California Department of Finance (2010) projections show a decrease in population per each 10 years through 2040 with about a 10% increase, or -951 people, over the 50-year forecast.
+The California Department of Finance projections show a decrease in population per each 10 years through 2060 with about a 10% decrease, or -951 people, over the 50-year forecast.
 The 75 and older age group will see the most significant increase of 597 or 74% over the forecast period.
 This increase in retirement population could be due to lower cost of real estate in the area and the slower pace of rural lifestyle.